menu

 Occupations and Workforce

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Bellevue is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Bellevue is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Bellevue is a city of sales and office workers, service providers, and construction workers and builders.
 There are especially a lot of people living in Bellevue who work in office and administrative support (16.93%), maintenance occupations (11.71%), and sales jobs (8.01%).

 Setting & Lifestyle